sbabcoc/Selenium-Foundation/docs/ManipulateSettingsWithSeleniumConfig.md

 | **NPM** | **`NPM_BINARY_PATH`** | `npm.binary.path` | _(none)_ |
 | **Appium** | **`APPIUM_BINARY_PATH`** | `appium.binary.path` | APPIUM_BINARY_PATH environment variable |

-Although **Selenium Foundation** doesn't need the Java bindings for `Appium` to launch the Grid node, you'll need to declare this dependency to acquire device-specific drivers like **AndroidDriver** or **IOSDriver**.
+Although **Selenium Foundation** doesn't need the Java bindings for `Appium` to launch the Grid node, you'll need to declare this dependency in your Java projects to acquire device-specific drivers like **AndroidDriver** or **IOSDriver**.
 Here are the Maven artifact coordinates that correspond to each version of the **Selenium API**:

 | Selenium 2 | Selenium 3 |
 |:---|:---|
 | <pre>&lt;dependency&gt;<br/>&nbsp;&nbsp;&lt;groupId&gt;io.appium&lt;/groupId&gt;<br/>&nbsp;&nbsp;&lt;artifactId&gt;java-client&lt;artifactId&gt;<br/>&nbsp;&nbsp;&lt;version&gt;4.1.2&lt;/version&gt;<br/>&lt;/dependency&gt;</pre> | <pre>&lt;dependency&gt;<br/>&nbsp;&nbsp;&lt;groupId&gt;io.appium&lt;/groupId&gt;<br/>&nbsp;&nbsp;&lt;artifactId&gt;java-client&lt;artifactId&gt;<br/>&nbsp;&nbsp;&lt;version&gt;7.4.1&lt;/version&gt;<br/>&lt;/dependency&gt;</pre> |

+#### Appium Server Arguments

+**Selenium Foundation** gives you the ability to completely control the configuration of the `Appium` Grid node that it uses to provide sessions for your tests, via the **`APPIUM_CLI_ARGS`** setting.
+This setting can define multiple `Appium` server arguments together, and can be declared multiple times when specified in the _settings.properties_ file.
+These are presented to **Selenium Foundation** as a collection of values that it processes and passes on to 'Appium` when it launches the Grid node.

 ### Browser Capabilities